Definition of efficiency

 4. Efficiency of scale

-5. Dynamic efficiency This refers to efficiency over time, for example, a Ford factory in 1920 would be very efficient for the time period, but by 2017, it could have lost this relative advantage and by comparison would now be inefficient.
+5. Dynamic efficiency This refers to efficiency over time, for example, a Ford factory in 2010 may be very efficient for the time period, but by 2017, it could have lost this relative advantage and by comparison would now be inefficient.
 Dynamic efficiency involves the introduction of new technology and working practices to reduce costs over time.

 6. Social efficiency